equivalent/scrapbook2/archive/blogs/2015-04-23-ruby-ancestors-descendants-and-other-ways-how-to-pull-relatives.md

 DarthVader.descendants  # => [Luke]
 ```

 I don't really have to benchmark it as this solution is registering classes once they inherit parent class therefore is the fastest one.
+I'm recomending this approach as you will avoid silly cases where you both inherit and namespace the same Class.

 Thank you Jim